What Is Panko?

 Panko breadcrumbs are Japanese style breadcrumbs that are really just made from bread without crust.
 That’s why they’re so light and airy – it’s all the inside goodness of bread, with none of the dry crust included in the crumb.

 We happen to think that Panko Fried Chicken is one of the best variations of fried chicken out there.
-All it takes is a simple egg wash to coat the chicken and bind the breadcrumbs to it.
-Once the oil is hot, you let it bubble until the panko is a deep golden color and the chicken is cooked through.
-Are you ready for this juicy, crispy, fried bite of heaven?Print
+All it takes is a simple egg wash to coat the chicken and bind the breadcrumbs seasoned with garlic powder and paprika to it.

 - 2 cups vegetable oil